sharikjavid/kotto/README.md

 ## Contributing

-kotto is 100% a community effort to make LLM chains easy to build and use.
+Kotto is 100% a community effort to make LLM chains easy to build and use.
 And I'm so grateful you're willing to help!

 If you have found a bug or have a suggestion for a feature you'd like, open